isu-digital/digitalcollections.lib/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://objects.lib.uidaho.edu/campus/campus00811.jpg" heading="Digital Collections" text="Iowa State University Library" padding="6em" %}
+{% include feature/jumbotron.html objectid="https://isuu00001library102stg.blob.core.windows.net/digital-objects/universityphotographs/rs-4-8-h_library_170-01-02.jpg" heading="Digital Collections" text="Iowa State University Library" padding="6em" %}

-{% include feature/nav-menu.html sections="What to expect;How to Find the Collections;How to Use the Collections;Availablility;Contact" %}
+{% include feature/nav-menu.html sections="What to Expect;How to Find the Collections;How to Use the Collections;Availablility;Contact" %}

 # About Digital Collections

-## What to expect
+## What to Expect

 Digital Collections provides free online access to over 20,000 of the Iowa State University Library’s rare and unique resources.
 Many of its resources have been digitized from the library’s Special Collections and University Archives.
 The resources support the teaching, learning and research needs of scholars, educators, students, and the public.
 New items are added on a regular basis.
 If you’re interested in contributing to or creating a digital collection, [please reach out](https://forms.office.com/r/rbtMLy9D7i){:target="_blank" rel="noopener"}.

 The resources span thematic areas focusing on ISU research areas such as science, technology, agriculture, natural resources, political movements, historic events, ISU faculty, students, alumni, Iowa State University, and the State of Iowa.
 Resource formats include student yearbooks, photographs, maps, books, letters, diaries, and more.
 All digital files are accompanied by metadata (descriptive, technical, and administrative information) related to the resources to provide greater context.
 It is our hope that you peruse, browse, learn, and enjoy.

-***Please Note***
+<a href="{{ '/collections.html' | relative_url }}" class="btn btn-outline-primary m-3"><svg xmlns="http://www.w3.org/2000/svg" aria-hidden="true" width="16" height="16" fill="currentColor" class="bi icon-sprite" viewBox="0 0 16 16"><path d="M11.742 10.344a6.5 6.5 0 1 0-1.397 1.398h-.001q.044.06.098.115l3.85 3.85a1 1 0 0 0 1.415-1.414l-3.85-3.85a1 1 0 0 0-.115-.1zM12 6.5a5.5 5.5 0 1 1-11 0 5.5 5.5 0 0 1 11 0"/></svg> Browse Digital Collections</a>
+<a href="https://forms.office.com/r/rbtMLy9D7i" class="btn btn-outline-primary m-3" target="_blank" rel="noopener"><svg xmlns="http://www.w3.org/2000/svg" aria-hidden="true" width="16" height="16" fill="currentColor" class="bi icon-sprite" viewBox="0 0 16 16"><path d="M.05 3.555A2 2 0 0 1 2 2h12a2 2 0 0 1 1.95 1.555L8 8.414zM0 4.697v7.104l5.803-3.558zM6.761 8.83l-6.57 4.027A2 2 0 0 0 2 14h12a2 2 0 0 0 1.808-1.144l-6.57-4.027L8 9.586zm3.436-.586L16 11.801V4.697z"/></svg> Contact Form</a>
+{:.text-center}

+{% capture disclaimer %}
-*Digital collections materials come from a broad range of sources and time periods.
+***Please Note***: Digital collections materials come from a broad range of sources and time periods.
 Some of these materials may be offensive, disrespectful, or contain negative stereotypes.
 Their presence should be viewed and considered within their historical context.
-They do not represent the views of Iowa State University or the Library, which strives to create and maintain a welcoming and inclusive environment.*
+They do not represent the views of Iowa State University or the Library, which strives to create and maintain a welcoming and inclusive environment.
+{% endcapture %}
+{% include feature/alert.html text=disclaimer color="warning" %}{:.narrow-content}

 ## How to Find the Collections

 Our Digital Collections pages are a work in progress during Spring 2025!
 Part of this work includes creating an advanced search feature.
 Therefore, searching across all items in all collections at the same time is not yet possible.
 This will be available by summer 2025.
 Our new CollectionBuilder platform offers a wide variety of search possibilities, which are outlined below.

-To search across all collections, use the [main portal](https://digitalcollections.lib.iastate.edu/){:target="_blank" rel="noopener"}.
+To search across all collections, use the [main portal](https://digitalcollections.lib.iastate.edu/).
 You can browse the cards for each collection or use the search bar to search for terms (text searched will be collection titles and descriptions only).
 Searching at the resource level, such as for text within the resources, needs to be done at the collection level (and can only be done for when machine readable text exists – not all resources, especially handwritten, include resource text).

-*Browsing*
+### Browsing

 You can casually look through any or all our digital collections by scrolling through the browse or data pages.
 If a collection has more than one subject or location assigned, you can browse these pages as well and select terms of interest to view relevant collections or digital collection items (when you are within a specific collection).